kendru/learn-cljs/content/section-3/lesson-17-discovering-sequence-operations.md

 similar in many ways, yet each of which are distinct from the rest, and we must determine how to appropriately generalize the properties that each construct shares in common.

+---

+*In this lesson:*

+- Apply a transformation to every element in a sequence
+- Efficiently convert between sequence types
+- Filter sequences to only specific elements

+---

 ### Example: Calculating Sales Tax